Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 - Stats course: B or higher (B- not accepted)

-The historical acceptance rate hovered somewhere in the 20–25% range — competitive, but not as brutal as a Cleveland Clinic or Ohio State, and that made Otterbein an attractive “realistic reach” for many Midwest applicants.
+The historical acceptance rate hovered in the 20–25% range — competitive but more accessible than Cleveland Clinic or Ohio State, which made Otterbein an attractive “realistic reach” for many Midwest applicants.

 Clinical Sites (Historical)

-One of Otterbein’s quiet strengths was the sheer breadth of clinical exposure.
-Students rotated through 15+ sites including:
+Otterbein’s quiet strength was the breadth of clinical exposure.
+Students rotated through 15+ sites:

 - OhioHealth Grant Medical Center (primary)